 Notable Projects That Previously Used Scrypt

-A few major projects once used Scrypt but have since switched to other Proof of Work algorithms or other types of consensus mechanisms.
+A few major projects once relied upon Scrypt mining but have since switched to other Proof of Work algorithms or other types of consensus mechanisms.
 Here are three notable examples.

 Reddcoin (RDD): For the first six months of Reddcoin's existence, the network used Scrypt to distribute RDD in a widespread and predictable manner.
 At block 260,800, the network switched to Proof of Stake Velocity (PoSV), a variant of the Proof of Stake consensus mechanism.

-Vertcoin (VTC): The network once used a variation of Scrypt called Scrypt-N. It later switched to Lyra2RE and switched again to Lyra2REv2.
+Vertcoin (VTC): The network once used a variation of Scrypt called Scrypt-N. It later switched to Lyra2RE and switched again to Lyra2REv2 mining algorithm.
 Finally, Vertcoin switched to Lyra2REv3, which serves as its current Proof of Work hashing algorithm.

 Monacoin (MONA): Monacoin switched from Scrypt to Lyra2REv2 in order to prevent centralization of the network caused by advances in ASICs used for Scrypt-based mining.